DCNR Facilities – What’s Open and Closed

 All DCNR lands including trails, lakes, rivers, streams, forests, roads, and parking areas are accessible statewide for recreation.

-Visitor center exhibit halls and interpretive areas will be closed, and all indoor programs will be canceled.
+Visitor center exhibit halls and interpretive areas are closed; and all indoor and outdoor programs are canceled.
 Restrooms will continue to be available.